Kira Mardikes by Deja View Photography

 Design

-Adobe Illustrator and Adobe Photoshop, vector design and image manipulation
+Adobe Illustrator and Adobe Photoshop, vector design and image manipulation.
+Experience working with printers.

 Comics and Narrative